DanielMartensson/Pictures-Of-Things/README.md

 same `class ID` as you selected.
 When you press record, then `Darknet Data Creator` will begin to record and save pictures and begin counting from the last index.

 Do then a pull request to me.
-Don't forget to chane the `README.md` and `classes.names` files.
+Don't forget to change the `README.md` and `classes.names` files.

 # Classes